ArtemPurtoian/FavQs_Purtoian/README.md

 ---
 ## Running the test script

+* (!)
+Before running the script make sure to change the login and email in the "create_user" fixture

-* To run the test suit execute the following command
+* To run the test suite execute the following command
   > pytest -s
 ---